-Reserve your room at Mohican State Park Lodge!
+Reserve a room at Mohican State Park Lodge!

 |Aug 27-29, 2015

 |Funded in part by

 This year we embraced a new habitat, the hemlock forests and uplands of Mohican State Forest.
 Mohican’s hemlock eco-systems hold the key to Ohio's largest and rarest salamander, the Hellbender.
 Our conference on Aug 27-29, 2015 explored the waterfalls, ferns, aquatic life and hemlock trees of the Clear Fork river gorge.
 We will took one day to understand Mohican's ecosystems and a second day to learn how they are impacted by agriculture.
 We visited Malabar Farm, home of author Louis Bromfield, to learn about this 1940's visionary and the beautiful old growth forest trees and wetlands he